difference between super g and downhill

 Sorry, as an AI language model, I cannot create a visual representation like a table.
 However, I can provide you with the HTML code to create a basic table for the difference between Super G and Downhill:

-See also difference between computer architecture and computer organization
+See also difference between neutral and earth

 “`